Where to Travel to in Ireland This Summer

 Cork City, Cork

 Cork seems like such a fun city.
-I have only been to Cork one time in my entire life, but I’d like to remedy that soon!
+I have only been to Cork one time in my entire adult life, but I’d like to remedy that soon!
 One of my best friends was living in the city when I visited, and she showed me all the local highlights.
 We ate in lovely restaurants, tested the coffee scene, got our culture fill, and, of course, tried the local craft beer.
 If I were going back, I’d make sure to schedule a visit to Cobh, it looks beautiful.

 Read more: 7 Hours in Cork, Ireland.